OndrejValla/TALENTED-PEOPLE/README.md

 * CRUD functionality

 * The website will load and display the Home page (home.html).
 With the navbar and footer.

 * Users can browse most of the content, including Home Page, Photographers Page, Models Page, Log In Page, and Register Page without registering or logging in.

 * As the user is not yet registered or logged in, the home page, photographers page, and models page are showing hints: Join Us Now, and Register Now, to prompt unregistered / unsigned users to register or log in.

 * Once registered and logged in, the Profile page comes up and displays the flash message: Welcome {user's First name}.
 [Screenshot](static/images/readme-files/welcome-username.png)

-* For active users, Add Photographer and Add Model buttons are displayed in users' profiles same as at the top of the photographer.html and the models.html.
+* For active users, Add Photographer and Add Model buttons are displayed in users' profiles same as at the top of the photographers.html and the models.html.
 [Screenshot](static/images/readme-files/add-photographer-model-1.png)

-* When Portfolio(s) are added, the Profile page will display all portfolios created by the user, sorted into two groups: Photographers and Models.
+* When Portfolio(s) are added, the Profile page will display all portfolios created by the user, sorted into two groups: My Photography profiles and My Modelling profiles.
 [Screenshot](static/images/readme-files/user-profile-2.png)

 * Existing portfolio(s) card(s), created by the user have two buttons: Edit Button and Delete Button.
 [Screenshot](static/images/readme-files/edit-delete-buttons.png)

 * When Edit Button is clicked, the user is transferred to edit_photographer.html or edit_model.html.
 [Screenshot](static/images/readme-files/edit-photographer.png)

 * When Delete Button is clicked, the delete modal pops up to ensure the user wants to proceed.
 Yes to delete, No to return.
 [Screenshot](static/images/readme-files/delete-modal.png)

-* photographers.html and models.html displays profiles of Photographers and/or Models stored in the database to all users, regardless of whether or not they are registered / logged in.
+* photographers.html and models.html displays profiles of Photographers and Models stored in the database to all users, regardless of whether or not they are registered / logged in.
 For unregistered users, Join us and Register now headings are displayed.
 For active users, Add Photographer and Add Model buttons are displayed.
 [Screenshot 1](static/images/readme-files/join-our-community.png)   [Screenshot 2](static/images/readme-files/add-photographer-2.png)

 * When an individual portfolio card is clicked, the page of photographer.html or model.html is loaded, displaying selected/clicked portfolio (found by the id in the database) with additional information, filled in during the add_photographer or add_model methods.
 [Screenshot](static/images/readme-files/portfolio-page.png)

 * When the individual portfolio is being displayed, to the user, if the current user is the same user as created by for selected portfolio, Edit Button and Delete Button are displayed.
 Once clicked (same as described above).

 * Search portfolio feature is available for all users, on photographers.html and models.html.
 [Screenshot](static/images/readme-files/add-photographer-2.png)

     photographers.html search bar is searching for photography category and photographer's name.

     models.html search bar is searching for the model's name.
-The reset button next to the search button(magnifying glass icon) reloads both photographers.html and models.html and displays all portfolios again.
+The red reset button reloads both photographers.html and models.html and displays all portfolios again.

 * The categories page is only available to the 'admin' user.
 This page displays all currently created categories in the database.
 The Admin can add, edit and delete the category/categories.

 * Log Out button will log out the current user and the login.html page will display.